raveberry/raveberry/README.md

 * **Privilege Levels**:
 Grant users additional permissions like playback control.

+* **Local Files Support**:
+Play all the files you already have in your local filesystem.
+Various filetypes supported.

 * **Youtube Support**:
 With `youtube-dl` as a media provider, all of Youtube is available to play.